folio-org/docs/content/en/docs/Acquisitions/Finance/_index.md

-*   **All.** Searches through all fields in the drop-down list.
+*   **All.** Searches through names, codes, and descriptions.
+For funds, this will also search the external account field.
 This is the default search.
 *   **Name.** The name of the fiscal year, ledger, group, or fund.
 *   **Code.** A unique identifier for the fiscal year, ledger, group, or fund.
+*   **External account number.** The identifier for this account in an external financial system.
+Appears only on the fund pane.

 You can also search for fiscal year, ledger, group, or fund by selecting any of the filters in the **Search & filter** pane when in the appropriate Finance pane.
 The filters available vary depending on whether you are searching for a fiscal year, ledger, group, or fund.
 The following instructions are for searches in the **Fund** tab.